 The training includes audio and videos.
 The employer is required to provide the employee with the option to watch the videos and hear the audio so that the training is interactive and accessible.
 This training requires Chrome 67 (or later), Firefox 66.0.4 (or later), or Safari 11.1.1 (or later).

 22. Is the Commission’s training accessible for people with disabilities?

 Yes.
 The training is accessible for people who are blind, with low vision, deaf, with low hearing, and who have limited mobility.
 There are both closed captions and audio descriptions.
 There is alt text for all images and icons.
 This training requires Chrome 67 (or later), Firefox 66.0.4 (or later), or Safari 11.1.1 (or later).

 23. Is the Commission’s training available in other languages?

 Yes.
-As of April 1, the Commission’s training is available in English, with ten other limited English proficiency languages (Spanish, French, Chinese, Korean, Haitian Creole, Bengali, Russian, Polish, Urdu, Arabic) to be available in the coming months.
+The Commission’s training is available in English, Spanish, French, Chinese, Korean, Haitian Creole, Bengali, Russian, Polish, Urdu, and Arabic.

 24. Can an employer train its employees in a group using the Commission’s training?

 Yes.
 Employers can have multiple staff take the training together on one device (for example, on a desktop computer, laptop, or tablet) or project it for all staff to take at once.
 Employers must keep records of who completes the training and when they complete it.
 For example, employers could create a sign in sheet that employees sign and date.

 Important: The Commission’s training will provide one and only one certificate of completion at the end of the training.
 If employers have multiple employees take the training at once, they must keep an independent record of who has taken the training and when.